 Why is this medication prescribed?

-Cyclobenzaprine, a muscle relaxant, is used with rest, physical therapy, and other measures to relax muscles and relieve pain and discomfort caused by strains, sprains, and other muscle injuries.
+Cyclobenzaprine is used with rest, physical therapy, and other measures to relax muscles and relieve pain and discomfort caused by strains, sprains, and other muscle injuries.
 Cyclobenzaprine is in a class of medications called skeletal muscle relaxants.
 It works by acting in the brain and nervous system to allow the muscles to relax.

 How should this medicine be used?

-Cyclobenzaprine comes as a tablet and an extended release capsule to take by mouth.
-The tablet is usually taken two to four times a day.
-The extended release capsule is usually taken one or two times a day.
+Cyclobenzaprine comes as a tablet and an extended-release capsule to take by mouth.
+The tablet is usually taken with or without food three times a day.
+The extended-release capsule is usually taken with or without food once a day.
 Do not take this drug for more than 3 weeks without talking to your doctor.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take cyclobenzaprine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.